Search:

 Vegetarianism - some people choose to consume only plants for their nutrition.

 The Roles of Producers - do you know the roles of producers?
 Find out by trying this puzzle.
-(Also available for download)

 Section 1.2 Quiz - need more practice?
 Try this online quiz.